Isaac Newton's Tree apple tree

 Many cuttings have since been taken from the famous scientist's tree, and it is a popular variety in the grounds of university physics departments around the world.

 The trees we supply are propagated from a nursery tree which was raised from a cutting of a Flower of Kent apple tree originally obtained by the USDA Geneva research station.
 It is likely this tree was in turn propagated from cuttings sent from the RHS at Wisley in England.
+An article on the National Institute of Standards and Technology website gives more insight into the history of attempts to propagate the original Isaac Newton tree in the USA.

 How to grow